maael/info/data/drinks.md

 - Peach schnapps, 1 1/2 oz
 - Lime juice, 1 oz
 - Orange juice
-- 7-Up soda
+- Sprite

 ## Steps

 - Pour vodka, schnapps and lime juice into a glass
-- Add orange juice until the glass is half-filled, and fill completely with 7-up
+- Add orange juice until the glass is half-filled, and fill completely with Sprite
 - Stir well, and serve.

 ---